Andrey-Sidorkin/taxi-service/README.md

 ### Important notes on how to start

 To start the app you need to have Apache Tomcat and MySQL installed and configured.
-An SQL schema is to be created using the script found in resources/init_db.sql.<br><br>
+Create MySQL schema using the script to be found here: resources/init_db.sql.<br><br>
 To obtain access to MySQL DB you should edit "user" and "password" fields in /util/ConnectionUtil.java to match your own.
 In order logger to work properly please change "logs\app.log" in